Skip to main content

 Image Asset

 Grain: one row per date × ad × image_hash.
-Slice by:
+Slice by: Use it to answer:

 • Which images perform best regardless of how they’re packaged? (use image_hash)